klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/eth.md

 | address              | 20-byte DATA                    | Address to check for balance.                                                                                                                                                          |
 | block number or hash | QUANTITY &#124; TAG &#124; HASH | Integer or hexadecimal block number, or the string `"earliest"`, `"latest"` or `"pending"` as in the [default block parameter](./block.md#the-default-block-parameter), or block hash. |

-{% hint style="success" %}
-NOTE: In versions earlier than Klaytn v1.7.0, only integer block number, the string `"earliest"` and `"latest"` are available.
-{% endhint %}

 **Return Value**

 | Type       | Description                              |